ekkodale/speckle-modelderivative-connector/README.md

 The forge viewer will load a default model we've used for testing.
 ![](/images/react-app-started.png)

+## starting with docker
+This one is easy!
+Simply open a terminal, cd into the docker subfolder and enter `docker-compose up -d` You have to wait for some time, because the images will be build from the code. once all is done, you can open the [frontend](http://localhost:3000)

+# Using the apps

 ### load your own model
 You can replace the model with you own urn in the input box on the upper left.
 Press the `Change`button to load your model inside the viewer.